alt236/EasyCursor---Android/README.md

 1. A number of code simplification functions such as `cursor.getString(COLUMN_NAME)` to reduce verbosity.
 2. A way of accessing optional columns/fields such as `cursor.optLong(COLUMN_NAME)` and `cursor.optLong(COLUMN_NAME, FALLBACK_VALUE)`.
 3. (Optionally) A way to store the way the cursor was constructed so that it can be stored for later re-creation.
 Currently the library only implements this for the EasySqlCursor but it can be build for the others as well.

 **EasySqlCursors** also offer:

 1. A way to access booleans directly (i.e. `cursor.getBoolean()`/`cursor.optBoolean()`).
-The default implementation of EasySqlCursor assumes that `true==1` and `false!=1` where 1 is a number, but it can be overridden by subclassing.
+The default implementation of EasySqlCursor is defined in `DefaultBooleanLogic.java` and assumes that `true==1` and `false!=1` where 1 is a number, but it can be changed by passing a custom BooleanLogic implementation in the constructor.

 ##Getting Started Guide